simo1c/GateMeClass/README.md

 </p>

 ## Contact
-For support please contact: Simone Caligola, simone.caligola@iov.veneto.it
+For support and bug fixes please contact: Simone Caligola, simone.caligola@iov.veneto.it

+## License
+GateMeClass is distributed under the <a href = "license.txt">MIT license.</a>

 ## Citation